 Manually: select the posts that belong together and add them in bulk to one or more tags.

-[Premium customers only] Automated: within each tag, you'll find a 'Scan for suggestions' button.
-Clicking this button will automatically populate your tag with the posts that get linked to your tag name by our algorithm.
+[Premium customers only] Automated: You'll find a 'Scan for suggestions' button within each tag.
+Clicking this button will automatically populate your tag with the posts linked to your tag name by our algorithm.
 As indicated, this might take a few minutes.
-You can leave the page, and e.g. start populating other tags.
+You can leave the page, and e.g., start populating other tags.
 The machine keeps running in the background, and suggestions get gradually added.

 5. Complement and correct the tagging

-There's a clear visual distinction between approved or manually added tags on one hand, and those that got added automatically without being approved.
+There's a clear visual distinction between approved or manually added tags on one hand and those that got added automatically without approval.
 The posts in each tag can also easily be sorted to bring the non-approved items on top.

 A post with a manually added or approved tag (left, 'Health and welfare') and an automatically added one that requires approval (right, 'garden')

 Once more, there are two ways to complement and correct the categorization:

 One by one: If you want to see the post's full content, click on the item you want to start with.
 In the side view, you can read the whole post, and approve or add the relevant tags.
 With the up and down arrows on your keyboard, you can easily navigate through the list of posts.